hckrtst/cs-refresh/problems/Readme.md

 # P14 - Write a function `bitcount(unsigned x)` which counts the number of 1's in an integer (K&R sec 2.10)

+#P15 - Given a 2d array, return all sets of indices where the values are exactly the same

 # TODO's